 Random Access Memory or RAM is a form of computer data storage that stores data and machine code currently being used.
 A random-access memory device allows data items to be read or written in almost the same amount of time irrespective of the physical location of data inside the memory.

 More specifically you need to know what is a good amount of RAM for your dedicated server it all comes down to having enough to pay for the services you need without shelling out a bunch of cash to do it.

-So how much is too much - or not enough?
+ServerMania's dedicated servers typically range from 16-64gb, but what is the right option for you?
+How much is too much - or not enough?
 We've got the answers for you, right here.

 What Is a Good Amount of RAM for Your Dedicated Server?

 Choosing the right amount of RAM can be tricky, but don't worry.
 We'll lead you through the steps so you'll be able to get the most out of your dedicated server.
 Keep reading to find out more.